-The annual δ^{18} O cycle is typically represented by 7 samples, however, the resolution ranges from 2 to 21 samples per cycle (n = 187; mean 7.0 ± 3.3 samples cycle-1).
-Irrespective of the number of samples over a cycle, we consider the cycles to represent an annual signal which is used for defining the internal age models of the corals and for calculating annual linear extension rates (Table 3).
+The annual δ^{18} O cycle is typically represented by seven samples, however, the resolution ranges from 2 to 21 samples per cycle (n = 185; mean 7.0 ± 3.3 samples cycle-1).
+Irrespective of the number of samples over a cycle, we consider the cycles to represent a seasonal signal which is used for defining the internal age models of the corals and for calculating annual linear extension rates (Table 3).
 Although there is little doubt the δ^{18} O cycles reflect seasonality, sampling resolution within a year has been suggested to have a measurable effect on the amount of reconstructed seasonality (Leder et al., 1996).
-In our material, however, we have not recorded any evidence for a significant statistical relationship of the sampling resolution with seasonality in δ^{18} O (n = 185, $R^2 = 0.11$, p > 0.05).
-Earlier work has suggested a minimum of 4 samples in a year to be sufficient to resolve the seasonal cycle in geological data (Brachert et al., 2006b).
-For this reason, we consider our records a useful approximation to paleoseasonality during the late Neogene.
+Earlier work on fossil corals has suggested a minimum of four samples in a year to be sufficient to resolve the seasonal cycle in geological data (Brachert et al., 2006b).
+For this reason, we consider our records a useful approximation to palaeoseasonality during the late Neogene.

 Mean summer δ^{18} O values of the fossils display little variation around their mean, whereas mean winter values display high variability and a strong link with mean $\Delta \delta^{18}$ O variability (Fig. 7).
 For this reason, variability of $\Delta \delta^{18}$ O is a function of variable winter values.
 For evaluating the question whether variability of winter δ^{18} O values is a temperature or seawater effect, we use the bulk δ^{13} C data.
 Bulk δ^{13} C shows no relationship with $\Delta \delta^{18}$ O, i.e. the amount of variation in $\Delta \delta^{18}$ O is not related with seasonal changes of the isotopic composition of the DIC as might occur through freshwater discharge or upwelling (Fig. 6).
-For this reason, significant subannual variations in $\delta^{18}O{w}$ are not very plausible as an explanation for the observed variable seasonality which is rather controlled by fluctuations of the winter temperature.
+For this reason, significant subannual variations in δ^{18} O_w are not very plausible as an explanation for the observed variable seasonality which is rather controlled by fluctuations of the winter temperature.